Fujian White Crane: The legend of the white crane

-Fang Zhonggong, father of style founder Qiniang, was one of the monks of the "Southern Shaolin Monastery", that is mentioned in many Nanquan legends.
+Fang Zhonggong, father of style founder Fang Qiniang, was one of the monks of the Southern Shaolin Monastery that is mentioned in many Nanquan legends.
 He was expert in the "18-fist boxing of the Lo Han" (Shiba Luohanquan).
 Upon the destruction of the monastery, Fang and other monks fled to Fujian province, in a neighboring county to Yongchun.
 There, he would have a daughter, Qiniang.
 As Qiniang was growing up, Zhonggong would teach his martial arts knowledge to her.

 After her mother's death, Qiniang moved to Yongchun County, Fujian province, where many cranes live.
 After having moved there, she subsequently hears that her father has been killed in a duel, trying to protect his daughter's honor.
-This prompted Qiniang to seek revenge, but she had to improve her martial arts skills, if she was to fight the one who killed his father.
+This prompted Qiniang to seek revenge, but she had to improve her martial arts skills, if she was to fight the one who killed her father.

 One day, while Qiniang was doing her chores, a crane landed nearby.
 Qiniang tried to scare the bird off using a stick and the skills she had learned from her father, but whatever she did, the crane would counter.
 Qiniang tried to hit the crane on the head, but the bird moved its head out of the way and blocked the stick with its wings.
 Qiniang tried to hit the crane's wings, but the crane stepped to the side and blocked the stick with its claws.
 Qiniang tried to poke the crane's body, but the crane dodged backwards and struck the stick with its beak.
 From then on, Qiniang carefully studied the crane's movements.

 There are many versions of this legend.
 It is said that this incident was a dream of her doing her chores instead of doing it for real and only after waking up, she started revising her theories In other accounts, the crane does not block a stick, but evades and counters it.
 The point of the style is to emphasize evasion and attack an opponent's vulnerabilities instead of using physical strength.

 Regardless, this crane encounter inspired Qiniang to combine the crane's movements with techniques learned from her father, ultimately creating the White Crane Style.

 Since it was created by a woman, White Crane fighting elements are especially popular in women's self-defense training because the movements do not require great strength.
 They more closely imitate the delicate pecking motion associated with this fighting style.